 Figure 6.
-Developmental transition pathways and mechanisms leading to the different adult blastozooid colony architectures.
-The transversal architecture is found in the earliest developmental stage of every species as well as in the adult stage of some species.
+Hypothesized developmental transition pathways (solid arrows) and mechanisms involved (solid color boxes associated with each transition by a dotted line) leading to the different adult blastozooid colony architectures (white boxes with colored outlines).
+All developmental mechanisms are based on observations of colonial development, except those involved in the bipinnate architecture, which are hypothetical and based on comparisons between adult architectures.
+The transversal architecture is found in the earliest developmental stage of every species as well as in the adult stage of some species and has been hypothesized to be ancestral to all salps (Madin 1990).

 Ethical Care Considerations